cefet-rj-dal/harbinger/examples/anomalies/hanr_fft_sma.md

+FFT SMA regression anomaly detection: Adaptive FFT + moving average: estimates a dominant frequency from the spectrum to set the smoothing window, computes residuals (original minus smoothed), and flags large residuals as anomalies with `harutils()` thresholding.

 This variant adapts a moving average window from the dominant frequency (FFT) to smooth the series, then flags large deviations of the high-frequency component.
 Steps:

 - Load and visualize a simple anomaly dataset